Rawlins Cross: Style

-Rawlins Cross mixed Scottish, Irish, Celtic, and Rock'n'Roll elements.
+Rawlins Cross mixed Scottish, Irish, Celtic, and rock 'n' roll elements.
 Their style ranged from Celtic-instrumental to blues to folk, always with a strong rhythmic feeling, and combined contemporary song stylings with traditional instrumentation and story elements.
 The principal songwriters were brothers Dave and Geoff Panting.

-After vocalist Joey Kitson joined the band in 1993, a number of the songs on the first two CDs, including "Turn Of the Wheel", "MacPherson's Lament", "Colleen" and "Open Road" were recorded again with Kitson singing lead, and released on subsequent recordings.
+After vocalist Joey Kitson joined the band in 1993, a number of songs on the first two CDs, including "Turn Of the Wheel", "MacPherson's Lament", "Colleen" and "Open Road" were recorded again with Kitson singing lead, and released on subsequent recordings.